-The Virginia Department of Rail and Public Transportation (DRPT) was created by the General Assembly as a separate agency in 1992.
+The General Assembly created the Virginia Department of Rail and Public Transportation (DRPT) as a separate agency in 1992.
 DRPT is a working model of the public-private partnership concept.
 DRPT works with transit systems, class I railroads (Norfolk Southern Corporation (NS) and CSX Transportation (CSX)), short-line railroads, Amtrak, localities, commuter assistance agencies, state agencies, and other entities to address Virginia's transportation issues through the use of various federal and state grants.
-DRPT has three primary areas of activity which are Rail, Public Transportation, and Commuter Mobility Services.
+DRPT has three primary areas of activity which are rail, public transportation, and transportation demand management.